-Having mental capacity means you have the ability to make and communicate your own decisions.
-You may lack mental capacity if you are not able to do one or more of the following:
+Having mental capacity means having the ability to make and communicate your own decisions.
+So, you may lack capacity if you cannot do one or more of the following:

-- Understand information that relates to making a decision.
+- Understand information relating to making a decision.

-- To retain that information long enough to make the decision.
+- Retain that information long enough to make the decision.

-- Use or weigh the information you have been given to come to a conclusion.
+- Use or weigh the information given to reach a conclusion.

-- To communicate your decision (this can be by non-verbal means such as squeezing a hand when prompted).
+- Communicate your decision (includes non-verbal means such as squeezing a hand when prompted).

 It’s important to remember that:

-- Your ability to make decisions can fluctuate, even over shorter periods, perhaps even dependent on the time of the day.
+- Your ability to make decisions can fluctuate, even over shorter periods, even through the course of the day.

-- You may have the mental capacity to make some types of decision but not others.
+- You may have the capacity to make some types of decisions but not others.